Topographic-Robot/Project-STAR/README.md

     *   Navigate to the `Select Example to Run` submenu.
     *   Choose either `Main Application` to run the primary STAR firmware logic or select a specific example (e.g., `BH1750 Example`) to run only that demo routine.
 4.  **Enable/Disable Components:** Ensure the components required by your selection (either the main app or the chosen example) are enabled (e.g., `[*] Enable BH1750 Light Sensor Component`).
 Examples usually depend on their corresponding HAL component being enabled.
-5.  **Configure Component Settings:** Enter the submenus for enabled components to set parameters like GPIO pins, I2C addresses, default frequencies, etc. Pay close attention to pin assignments to avoid conflicts.
+5.  **Configure Component Settings:** Enter the submenus for enabled components to set parameters like GPIO pins, I2C addresses, SPI pins (POSI/PISO/SCLK/CS), default frequencies, etc. Pay close attention to pin assignments to avoid conflicts.
 The Pin Validator (if enabled) will help detect issues during the build or at runtime startup.
 6.  **Save and Exit.**

 ## Running Examples or Main Application